alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |userRequest|JSON containing the request details.|

 **Remarks**
-If the user ID is omitted then a new user is created.
     If there is no ACS the user is treated as anonymous and granted access to the sandbox collection.
     If the anonymous user does not exist in the database then it is created.
     A new superCollection with the user's display name is added.
     A new default collection with the user's display name is added to this superCollection.
     A new user with the specified attributes is created.
     If the specified user display name does not exist it is considered an error.
     If the user display name is specified and it exists then the user's attributes are updated.